Huy-GV/SimpleCloudStorage/README.md

 - Deploy stage:
     - Deploy the frontend into S3
     - Deploy the backend into ECS
-        - Ensure the backend is already deployed as the server URL is baked into the code during the build by Next.js

 ### IAM Profile
 - CodeBuilder backend service